+Additionally, the COVID-19 pandemic continues to affect our business and operations.
 The COVID-19 pandemic and efforts to mitigate its impact have significantly curtailed the movement of people, goods and services worldwide, including in the geographic areas in which we conduct our business operations and from which we generate our revenue.
 It has also caused societal, economic and financial market volatility, resulting in business shutdowns and reduced business activity.
-To the extent the COVID-19 pandemic continues or additional lock downs occur it may have a negative impact on our business and results of operations, primarily as a result of:
+To the extent the COVID-19 pandemic continues or additional lock downs occur it may have additional negative impacts on our business and results of operations, primarily as a result of: